Missing dark matter in dwarf galaxies?: Additional rotation curve examples

 \section{Additional rotation curve examples}

 In Fig.~\ref{FigAppendix} we show the rotation curves of all observed galaxies whose rotation curves extend to at least $2r_h^{st}$, i.e. the same galaxies as appear in Fig.~\ref{FigMbarVhalf} and Table~\ref{ObsTable}.
-This serves to illustrate the striking diversity in rotation curve shapes, in addition to the scatter in $V_{\rm circ}(2r_h^{st})$, relative to the prediction from simulations.
-We note rotation curves in reasonable agreement with our predictions at all radii (e.g. Haro 29, WLM, DDO 154, NGC 2366, NGC 2403), rotation curves which agree with our prediction at $2r_h^{st}$ but have very different shapes (e.g. CVnIdwA, UGC 8508, DDO 126, IC 2574, DDO 87, NGC 4736), rotation curves with shapes similar to our predictions but with systematically high (NGC 5204) or low (NGC 1569, DDO 50) velocities at all radii, and rotation curves that have neither shapes nor velocities at $2r_h^{st}$ consistent with our predictions (e.g. IC 1613, UGC 11707, NGC 7793).
+This serves to illustrate the striking diversity in rotation curve shapes, in addition to the scatter in $V_{\rm circ}(2r_h^{st})$, relative to the results from simulations.
+We note rotation curves in reasonable agreement with our simulations at all radii (e.g. Haro 29, WLM, DDO 154, NGC 2366, NGC 2403), rotation curves which agree with our simulated rotation curves at $2r_h^{st}$ but have very different shapes (e.g. CVnIdwA, UGC 8508, DDO 126, IC 2574, DDO 87, NGC 4736), rotation curves with shapes similar to those in our simulations but with systematically high (NGC 5204) or low (NGC 1569, DDO 50) velocities at all radii, and rotation curves that have neither shapes nor velocities at $2r_h^{st}$ consistent with our simulations (e.g. IC 1613, UGC 11707, NGC 7793).